-Children’s Worlds is a world-wide research survey on children’s subjective well-being.
+Children’s Worlds is a world-wide research survey on children’s subjective well-being carried out by the Jacobs Foundation in co-operation with a group of renowned international child well-being experts.

 On this website, you’ll find information on the background and concept of this survey, on how to participate in it, on how to carry out the survey and file its results, and on the initiators, partners and scholars behind it.